 This cmdlet is available only in on-premises Exchange Server 2016.

-For information about the parameter sets in the Syntax section below, see Syntax.
+For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax.

-This example displays a summary list of all Exchange servers that are running the Microsoft Exchange Unified Messaging Call Router service in the Active Directory forest.
+This example displays a summary list of the Microsoft Exchange Unified Messaging Call Router service settings on all Exchange servers in the Active Directory forest.

 When the cmdlet is used for a single server, it returns the UM call router properties including

 UMDialPlans.
-The properties and their values are stored in the Unified Messaging section of the Exchange Server configuration object in Active Directory.
+The properties and their values are stored in the Unified Messaging section of the Microsoft Exchange configuration object in Active Directory.